Skip to main content

 Moderate relevance

-Pays a lump sum on diagnosis of specific serious conditions.
-Commonly considered as a household cushion alongside income protection, particularly for sole-practitioner psychologists whose practice cannot absorb a long recovery period from a serious illness diagnosis.
+Trauma cover pays a lump sum if you are diagnosed with one of a set of specified serious conditions, such as cancer or a heart attack.
+It is commonly considered as a household cushion alongside income protection, and is especially useful for a sole-practitioner psychologist whose practice cannot absorb a long recovery from a serious illness.

 Get Your Psychologist Life Insurance Quote